 It is difficult to grasp the non-linear impacts of complex, systemic events.

 Our biases make it difficult to account for circumstances we’ve never witnessed.
 These biases lead us to underestimate both the likelihood and the scale of impact from these increasingly severe crises.
 Strong climate action has been hampered by this.

 In the case of the coronavirus, we’ve seen cascading events that drove exponential impact at a scale that economists have struggled to predict.
-Stay at home orders disrupted supply chains and shifted consumer demands.
+Stay-at-home orders disrupted supply chains and shifted consumer demands.
 As consumers stayed inside, tourism and hospitality industries ground to a halt, driving mass layoffs and furloughed workers.
-In the U.S., real unemployment was estimated at 25 percent, in Europe one million firms claimed state subsidies for the wages of inactive staff.
-Retail sales plummeted worldwide, governments faced sharp declines in tax revenues.
+In the U.S., real unemployment was estimated at 25 percent, and in Europe, one million firms claimed state subsidies for the wages of inactive staff.
+Retail sales plummeted worldwide and governments faced sharp declines in tax revenues.
 Uncertainty drove market volatility that further strained business, then workers, then consumption.
 Businesses that moved quickly to meet rising demands experienced unexpected delays in orders due to disruptions in their obscured, complex supply chains.